Gidugu Rudra Raju appointed Andhra Pradesh Congress president | Politics

 - India

-The Congress on Wednesday appointed Gidugu Rudra Raju as the president of its Andhra Pradesh unit.
+The Congress has appointed Gidugu Rudra Raju as the president of its Andhra Pradesh unit.

 It also appointed four working presidents of the state unit -- Mastan Vali, Janga Goutham, Padmasree Sunkara and P Rakesh Reddy.

-''The Congress president has approved the proposal of appointment of president, working presidents, chairpersons of various committees, and the constitution of Political Affairs Committee and Coordination Committee of the Andhra Pradesh Congress Committee with immediate effect,'' according to a party communication.
+''The Congress president has approved the proposal of appointment of president, working presidents, chairpersons of various committees, and the constitution of Political Affairs Committee and Coordination Committee of the Andhra Pradesh Congress Committee with immediate effect,'' the party said on Wednesday.

 The Congress president also appointed former Union minister M M Pallam Raju as the chairman of the AICC Programme Implementation Committee and G V Harsha Kumar as the chairman of the Campaign Committee.